KHP-Informatics/illumina-array-protocols/README.md

 Those familiar with processing Illumina Arrays, will see that a lot of the probes we identify are :-

-- consitently poorly clustered variants
+- variants that are consitently poorly clustered
 - variants not called for a lot of samples
-- messy clouds
+- variants with more than 3 clusters (not to be confused with CNV)
-- always homozygous variants - no matter the population or number of samples.
+- variants that are always homozygous variants (no matter the population or number of samples)

 More details soon....including a few pics...